This Web Site has been presented on behalf of MillerCoors by some very good and involved Albany citizens. We would like for you to meet them here.

 A retired lawyer, Bob was a major organizer of the events surrounding the two visits from British pilots who trained at Turner and Darr Air Bases in Albany, Georgia.
 He began his interest in the history of Turner Field through the people involved in it.
 Much of the copy in this Web Site has been written by him.

-An employee of Dougherty County, Whit is a life long resident of Albany, Georgia.
-He has seen it grow from his youthful days to the modern community it has become.
-He led us to photographs owned by the City Planning Commission and is a vital source of information.
+Whit was an employee at Molson Coors from 2008 until 2022 and was a lifelong resident of Albany, Georgia.
+He saw it grow from his youthful days to the modern community it has become.
+He led us to photographs owned by the City Planning Commission and was a vital source of information.

 Paul served as the Community Relations Manager at Miller Brewing.
 Paul translated the desire of the company to preserve its history into actuality.
 Formerly the executive director of the Albany Boys Club, Paul moved to Miller after the company's establishment in the community.
 It was through his personal involvement in the community that attributed so much to Miller Brewing's reputation of being an excellent corporate citizen for Albany, Georgia.

 As the President of the Resource Connector, Inc., which was a public relations firm staffed by community activists.
 Liz and her associates put heart and soul into the development of this Web Site.

 Karen M. Sills